John McAfee: PowWow, QuoromEx, MGT and more

 At the DEF CON conference in Las Vegas in August 2014, McAfee warned people not to use smartphones, suggesting apps are used to spy on clueless consumers who do not read privacy user agreements.
 In January 2016, he became the chief evangelist for security startup Everykey.

 In February 2016, McAfee publicly volunteered to decrypt the iPhone used by Rizwan Farook and Tashfeen Malik in San Bernardino, avoiding the need for Apple to build a backdoor.
 He later admitted that his claims regarding the ease of cracking the phone were a publicity stunt, while still asserting its possibility.

 In May 2016, McAfee was appointed chairman and CEO of MGT Capital Investments, a technology holding company.
 It initially said it would rename itself John McAfee Global Technologies, although this plan was abandoned due to a dispute with Intel over rights to the "McAfee" name.
-He changed MGT's focus from social gaming to cybersecurity, saying "anti-virus software is dead, it no longer works", and that "the new paradigm has to stop the hacker getting in" before he or she can do damage.
+He changed MGT's focus from social gaming to cybersecurity, saying "anti-virus software is dead, it no longer works", and that "the new paradigm has to stop the hacker getting in" before they can do damage.
+The first product for this purpose was Sentinel.

 Soon after joining MGT, McAfee said he and his team had exploited a flaw in the Android operating system that allowed him to read encrypted messages from WhatsApp.
 Gizmodo investigated his claim, and reported that he had sent reporters malware-infected phones to make this hack work.
 He replied: "Of course the phones had malware on them.
 How that malware got there is the story, which we will release after speaking with Google.
 It involves a serious flaw in the Android architecture."

 McAfee moved MGT into the mining of bitcoin and other cryptocurrencies, both to make money for the company, and to increase MGT's expertise in dealing with blockchains, which he thought was important for cybersecurity.

-In August 2017, McAfee stepped down as CEO, instead serving as MGT's "chief cybersecurity visionary".
+In August 2017, McAfee stepped down as CEO, instead serving as MGT's "chief cybersecurity visionary."
 In January 2018, he left the company altogether.
 Both sides said the split was amicable; he said he wanted to spend all of his time on cryptocurrencies, while the company told of pressure from potential investors to disassociate itself from him.

 On 13 August 2018, McAfee took a position of CEO with Luxcore, a cryptocurrency company focused on enterprise solutions.

 Politics

 Positions

-McAfee was a libertarian, advocating the decriminalization of cannabis, an end to the war on drugs, non-interventionism in foreign policy, a free market economy which does not redistribute wealth, and upholding free trade.
+McAfee advocated for the decriminalization of cannabis, an end to the war on drugs, non-interventionism in foreign policy, a free market economy which does not redistribute wealth, and upholding free trade.
 He supported abolishing the Transportation Security Administration.

 McAfee advocated increased cyber awareness and more action against the threat of cyberwarfare.
 He pushed religious liberty, saying that business owners should be able to deny service in circumstances that contradict their religious beliefs, adding: "No one is forcing you to buy anything or to choose one person over another.
 So why should I be forced to do anything if I am not harming you?
 It's my choice to sell, your choice to buy."